 Here are some of my reading recommendations on effective altruism.
 I also recommend reading about Donating now vs later (very roughly listed in order of importance).

 You could save the money in your personal account or in your personal Donor-Advised Fund.
-The former has the advantage to be able to donate to entities other than charities.
+The former has the advantage of being able to donate to entities other than charities.
 The latter has the advantage of tax-deduction, and especially of not paying tax on interests from investments.
 Assuming 8% interest rate, and a 25% investment tax, this would mean doing 47x instead of 18x over 50 years — over 300 years, it would mean ~10G-x instead of ~40M-x: a difference of 250x.
 Also check out 10 Reasons (+2) Donor-Advised Funds Are Awesome Giving Tools.

-If you know people that share your values, and whom you trust their epistemology, and that has researched this question, you can ask them for / check out their recommendations.
+If you know people that share your values, and whom you trust their epistemology, and that have researched this question, you can ask them for / check out their recommendations.
 This might include looking at what prioritisation researchers recommend (ex.: Effective Altruism, Global Priorities Project, Future of Humanity Institute).
 But there’s part of the research that needs to be done by you to even be able to identify those people (ex.: by reading this post).
 Plus, it’s hard to be able to directly differentiate someone 5 steps further the deliberation ladder than you from someone 10 steps further.
 Note: I have ideas for systems to make that easier, and others have worked on this, but it’s a hard problem.

 If you have more than 1M CAD to give away, you can receive personal guidance by the organisation Effective Giving.
 If you have more than 1B USD, I recommend reaching out to the Open Philanthropy Project.
 If you have a company and want to give part of your profit, I recommend reaching out to Founders Pledge.